WISDEM/WISDEM/docs/wisdem/floatingse/optimization.rst

 optimization to close.
 The constraints capture both physical limitations, such as column buckling, but also inject industry standards, guidelines, and lessons learned from engineering experience into the optimization.
-As described in Section :ref:`intro-label`, this is a critically important element in building a MDAO framework for conceptual design that yields feasible results worth interrogating further with higher-fidelity tools.
+As described in the Introduction, this is a critically important element in building a MDAO framework for conceptual design that yields feasible results worth interrogating further with higher-fidelity tools.
 The constraints used in the substructure design